julien-michot/tinyopt/README.md

 # Usage

-## Minimal Project

-We provide a minimal standalone cmake project and example in [tinyopt-example](https://github.com/julien-michot/tinyopt-example)
-Have a look, it's good stuff!

-## Documentation

-You can easily browse through the documentation on [ReadTheDocs](https://tinyopt.readthedocs.io/en/latest).
+## Tinyopt: The "Just Works" Example (Minimal Edition)

+Feeling lost?
+Fear not!
+We've crafted a delightful, teeny-tiny CMake project in [tinyopt-example](https://github.com/julien-michot/tinyopt-example) that'll have you parsing options faster than you can say "command-line arguments."
+It's so simple, even your pet rock could probably figure it out.
+(Though, we haven't tested that rigorously.)

+## Documentation: Where the Magic Happens

+Dive into the glorious depths of our documentation on [ReadTheDocs](https://tinyopt.readthedocs.io/en/latest).
+It's packed with all the juicy details, and maybe a few hidden jokes if you look hard enough.

-Otherwise, here are a few ways to call `tinyopt`.
+Otherwise, if you're feeling adventurous (or just impatient), here are a few ways to wrangle `tinyopt`:

 ## Simple API